isabella232/journeys.en/help/using/building-journeys/condition-activity.md

 ![](../assets/journey64.png)

-If you're using the [Platform Segmentation Service](https://docs.adobe.com/content/help/en/experience-platform/segmentation/home.html) to create your segments, you can leverage them in your journey conditions.
+If you're using the [Adobe Experience Platform Segmentation Service](https://docs.adobe.com/content/help/en/experience-platform/segmentation/home.html) to create your segments, you can leverage them in your journey conditions.
 Refer to [Using segments in conditions](../segment/using-a-segment.md).

 >[!NOTE]